About the Series

 Focusing on Maryland's pretrial justice system and jailing of pretrial detainees during the deadly pandemic, Professor Doug Colbert and Rachel Rabinowitz '21 of Maryland Carey Law, and Professor Colin Starger and Andrew Barnes '22 of Baltimore Law School share the stunning results of their collaboration in monitoring bail proceedings.

 Consequences of the Election for Domestic and International Law

 A week after the 2020 national election, Maryland Carey Law discuss "what's next" in the domestic and foreign policy of the U.S.

 Featuring: Professors Professor Daniel Goldberg, Maxwell Chibundu, and Matiangai Sirleaf.
-Dean Donald B. Tobin will moderate.
+Moderated by Dean Donald B. Tobin.

 Supreme Court Term Preview

 Moderated by Professor Mark Graber, Maryland Carey Law faculty discussed notable cases in the upcoming Supreme Court term: Professor Natalie Ram discussed Ford Motor Company v.
 Montana Eighth Judicial District Court; Professor Richard Boldt discussed Jones v.
 Mississippi; and Professor Maxwell Stearns discussed California v.
 Texas.

 Professors Taunya Banks and Paula Monopoli discuss the connections between the 15th and 19th Amendments, racism within the suffrage movement, and the potential impact of the 19th Amendment on voting rights today.

 Access to Justice in a Time of Uncertainty